AGCCS/AGCCS-CTRL22/circuit/README.md

-**Note:** In contrast to the classic ATmega architecture, the ATmega4808 has the bootloader in low address range, e.g. Optiboot from 0x0000 to 0x01ff.
-Thus, application firmware needs to load at 0x0200.
+**Note:** In contrast to the classic ATmega architecture, the ATmega4808 has the bootloader in low address range and, hence, the load address of the application firmware needs to be adjusted accordingly.
+Optibooot is located in the range 0x0000 to 0x01ff and expects firmware to load at 0x0200.
 This needs to be made explicit when compiling the firmware, e.g., with the linker directive `--section-start=.text=0x200`.
 The `makefile` provided with our firmware [../ctrl22](../ctrl22/) will take care about this detail.